Tell Congress to Protect Our Voting Rights

 Why this Matters

-Discriminatory practices continue to block access to the ballot box for many Americans, particularly in communities of color.
+Discriminatory practices continue to block access to the ballot box for many Americans, particularly in communities of color and the SAVE Act work make it worse.
 By restoring key elements of the Voting Rights Act of 1965 and addressing loopholes exploited to undermine fair elections, the John R. Lewis Voting Rights Advancement Act will ensure everyone has an equal opportunity to participate in our democracy.

 Here's What the JLVRAA Bill Will Do: